 University Housing and Residence Life and Dining Services

-Thomas D. Martin, Executive Director of University Housing and Residence Life
+Thomas D. Martin, Executive Director, University Housing & Residence Life

 Room Reservation and Damage Deposit

-Should there be a change in your plans to enroll at Texas A&M University-Kingsville, written notice of cancellation must be received by the Department of University Housing Residence Life on or before the following deadlines in order to receive a refund of $100 of the Housing Deposit.
+Should there be a change in plans to attend Texas A&M University-Kingsville, written notice of cancellation must be received by the Department of University Housing and Residence Life on or before the following deadlines in order to receive a refund of $100 of the Housing Deposit.

 |Fall Semester||July 1|

 Written cancellation requests may be received in person, by email (email@example.com), or by mail to the: